mostafaamer1234/unsupervised-clustering-of-time-series-segments/README.md

 The recursive clustering behaved sensibly about two thirds of clusters were dominated by a single signal category, confirming that correlation distance and random pivoting worked fairly well for this dataset.
 The closest pair report provided clear visual matches, with near identical curves when distances dropped below 0.06.
 Kadane’s analysis showed consistent high activity across the entire sample window, which made sense given how the synthetic signals were generated.

-On performance, correlation-based runs completed within minutes, while DTW required more time due to its quadratic cost.
+On performance, correlation based runs completed within minutes, while DTW required more time due to its quadratic cost.
 Limiting the DTW window (--dtw_window 0.1) reduced runtime without losing much accuracy.

 There are, however, a few known weak spots.
 Random pivot selection can produce unbalanced clusters; experimenting with medoids or multiple pivot candidates could help.
 The closest-pair step scales quadratically, which is fine for smaller clusters but could be optimized for larger ones.
-Finally, signals with almost no variance sometimes confuse correlation distance—adding a pre-check to handle flat traces earlier would improve consistency.
+Finally, signals with almost no variance sometimes confuse correlation distance adding a pre-check to handle flat traces earlier would improve consistency.

 # Conclusions

 This project shows how well multiple well chosen algorithms can go in organizing short physiological signals.
-The divide-and-conquer approach created coherent clusters without depending on heavy machine-learning frameworks.
-The closest-pair feature made it easy to inspect representative examples, while Kadane’s method efficiently located high activity sections within each trace.
+The divide-and-conquer approach created coherent clusters without depending on heavy machine learning frameworks.
+The closest pair feature made it easy to inspect representative examples, while Kadane’s method efficiently located high activity sections within each trace.
 Even when scaled to a thousand samples, the toolkit stayed fast, clear, and interpretable.
-Future refinements could focus on smarter pivot selection, faster pair comparisons, and better handling of low-variance data, but as it stands, the system fulfills its main purpose—turning a pile of signals into structured, understandable insight.
+Future refinements could focus on smarter pivot selection, faster pair comparisons, and better handling of low variance data, but as it stands, the system fulfills its main purpose turning a pile of signals into structured understandable insight.